 It’s a widely discussed topic that generally holds very little judgement from others due to the fact it’s a deeply personal choice.
-The most common time pregnancies are announced is once the Mother reaches 12 weeks.
-This is because Mothers are in what is considered the ‘safe zone’ from a medical standpoint.
+The most common time pregnancies are announced is once the mother reaches 12 weeks.
+This is because mothers are in what is considered the ‘safe zone’ from a medical standpoint.

-“I don't think there is a universal ‘right’ time for everyone to announce their pregnancy, as each person is so different and has different circumstances and experiences.
+“I don't think there is a universal ‘right’ time for people to announce their pregnancy, as each person is so different and has different circumstances and experiences.
 I think that you should tell whoever you want to celebrate and share the joy with, but also have the support too in case you need it.
 Some people are more private while others are open to sharing more, and both are totally okay.
 I think we need to take the shame out of miscarriage and part of that is having the conversation that it happened.”

 We asked the Cadenshae community when they announced their pregnancy to everyone, this is what we found out: